-Gesture phases simplifed as time-aligned polygons.
+Here, the gesture phases are simplified to time-aligned polygons.
 The preparation phase is an upwards sloping triangle, the static phases of holds and relaxeds are long rectangles, and the relaxation or recovery phase is a downwards sloping triangle.
-The stroke is a large rectangle with a small circle in the center to draw the eyes to them.
-The blue bars on top show preliminary grouped gesture labels, while the light orange background behind each set of phases show the stroke-defined gesture as a whole.
+The stroke is a large rectangle with a small circle in the center to draw the eyes to focus on them.
+The blue bars on top show preliminary grouped gestures, while the light orange background behind each set of phases show the stroke-defined gesture.
+This is coded in Processing.

 Discourse and Timing

 This visualization shows the perceptual gesture groupings in the text.
 The text below takes the transcribed syllables–which is why most words appear misspelled–and checks whether the syllable is in a grouping (alternating colored red and teal) or in a region of video where the speaker is occluded by a presentation slide (grey).
 Since this is an HTML file, there is some degree of interactivity.
 You can hover over each syllable to get information about the location of the syllable in the video, and which grouping it overlaps with.
 I included a 99 millisecond margin of error, which is the equivalent of 3 frames of video in a 30fps video.
-The data is exported from ELAN as a tab-delimited text file, edited, and I used Perl to write it into HTML.
+The data is exported from ELAN as a tab-delimited text file.
+This is coded in Perl to write an HTML file.

 Hand Tracking Video

 We explored the possibility of using the velocity of the hands to help easily label gesture features such as different phases, the curvature of the motion, among other possibilities.
-Using ProAnalyst, we tracked the index finger on both hands, subtracted the body movement, extracted the positioning data, plugged it into a Processing script for the visualization, added a line of code to turn each 1/30 second frame into an image, used a time-lapse utility to turn it into a video .
-It’s beautiful.
+Using ProAnalyst, we tracked the index finger on both hands, subtracted the body movement, extracted the positioning data.
+The data is transformed in Processing code for the visualization, with added a line of code to turn each 1/30 second frame into an image.
+Afterwards I used a time-lapse utility to turn it into a video.